hila-chefer/Transformer-Explainability/README.md

 BERT implementation is taken from the huggingface Transformers library: https://huggingface.co/transformers/

+Text visualizations in supplementary were created using TAHV heatmap generator for text: https://github.com/jiesutd/Text-Attention-Heatmap-Visualization

 ## Reproducing results on ViT

 ### Section A. Segmentation Results